Cantex Mine Development (CVE:CD) Trading 24.1% Higher – Time to Buy?

 Shares of Cantex Mine Development Corp.
-(CVE:CD – Get Free Report) traded up 24.1% during trading on Friday .
-The company traded as high as C$0.21 and last traded at C$0.18.
-320,105 shares traded hands during mid-day trading, an increase of 179% from the average session volume of 114,811 shares.
+(CVE:CD – Get Free Report) rose 24.1% on Saturday .
+The stock traded as high as C$0.21 and last traded at C$0.18.
+Approximately 320,105 shares traded hands during trading, an increase of 179% from the average daily volume of 114,811 shares.
 The stock had previously closed at C$0.15.

 About Cantex Mine Development